Temporary and Short-Term Car Insurance Coverage Explained

 - Using a Credit Card for Your Rental: Some credit cards offer extended coverage for rental cars.
 Therefore, talk to your credit card company and see how long you can insure a vehicle, the level of coverage, and any limitations.

-- You Borrowed a Friend’s Car Irregularly: If you borrow a friend’s car once a week or rarely, then their policy should be enough to cover any incidents.
+- You Borrowed a Friend’s Car Irregularly: If you borrow a friend’s car once a week or rarely, their policy should be enough to cover any incidents.
 However, if the insurance company classifies your use as “regular,” the policy would not cover you in an accident.
 Be cautious about trying to skirt the line on this type of coverage, and have a friend call their insurance company to find out what they consider “regular” use.

 How Can I Find Temporary Car Insurance Coverage?